BodiAugustus/dev_site_2022/README.md

 #94.
 Styled About and contact pages to make responsive.
 Besides some refactors and a few edits I know about (button clicker), this project is done.

 #95.
 Ran npm run build.
 Build completed.
 Uploaded to Vercel.

+#96.
+Removed the cards from the hero component and made projectCard.js.
+Put cards there then xhanged the layout of the two top sections of the hero using the new setup.